The HRSA grant covers a 5-year period from April 2024-March 2029 and has the following goals to support families and children in Maine:

 What is EHDI?

-Early Hearing Detection and Intervention (EHDI) is a federal program that supports states in ensuring that every newborn is screened for hearing loss prior to hospital discharge.
+Early Hearing Detection and Intervention (EHDI) is a federal program that supports states in ensuring that every newborn is screened for a hearing difference prior to hospital discharge.
 EHDI programs also ensure that infants not passing the hearing screening receive diagnostic evaluation before three months of age and, when necessary, are enrolled in early intervention programs by six months of age.
-In Maine, this work is done collaboratively between the Maine Newborn Hearing Program, with CDC funding, and Earliest Interactions, with HRSA grant funding through MECDHH.
+In Maine, this work is done with grant funds from US CDC, HRSA and MCH block grant funds through Maine’s EHDI program (Maine Newborn Hearing Program, Maine CDC).
 Read further to find out more about Maine’s EHDI system.

 The EHDI System